AmbitionCX/TestToken/README.md

-# ERC20-Basic
-TestToken with webhooks
+# TestToken
+Test webhooks in this repository
+* Star this repository, the owner get 0.1 TestToken
+*